jjc256/devigger/README.md

 ## Features

 - Scrapes real-time odds from FanDuel and Pinnacle sportsbooks
+  - Because of rate limiting, certain sports have sleep time, so GUI should open in around 45 seconds
 - Only shows games from the current day to ensure Pinnacle's odds are closer to true market odds, reducing risk
 - Supports multiple sports:
   - NBA (Basketball)